-Author has written 6 stories for Elder Scroll series, Sherlock Holmes, Lost Odyssey, and Fallout.
+Author has written 5 stories for Elder Scroll series, Sherlock Holmes, Lost Odyssey, and Star Wars.

 Frequently the more trifling the subject, the more animated and protracted the discussion - Franklin Pierce

 434: The Last Year of the Third Era: My first and longest piece.
-The story is made up of three different perspectives of the year, which intertwine and clash as the titular year progresses.
+The story is made up of three principle perspectives, which intertwine and clash as the titular year progresses.
 There are also a few metaplots going on at the same time, often regarding the politics of the region during this time.
 It doesn’t really have a specific genre: it veers from political intrigue to drama to action depending on the scene.
-Not Skyrim compatible, I'm afraid.
+Not Skyrim or ESO compatible, I'm afraid.

 Dreams from Beyond the Mirrors: After playing Lost Odyssey, I found its weakest link to be Gongora.
 He seemed like a pretty flat, two-dimensional villain, which was too bad for such an otherwise memorable game.
 This irregularly updated story is made up of small dreams from Gongora's life, intended to show what Gongora witnessed in his thousand-year life and how that shaped his beliefs.